hirrolot/mazeppa/README.md

 While most of the above is not particularly novel, we believe that the combination of these features makes Mazeppa a more practical alternative than its predecessors.

-## Further research

- - Can supercompilation be used to erase unnecessary information from dependently typed programs [^dependent-types-erasure]?
- - Is it possible to devise heuristics that would guarantee predictability of supercompilation?
-(E.g., by dynamically marking misbehaving functions as extractable.)
- - What if we [partially evaluate](https://ocaml.org/manual/latest/flambda.html) the supercompiler based on a set of function definitions (e.g., some fixed interpreter)?
-This could make supercompilation significantly more efficient.
- - _Equality indices_ [^equality-indices] can enhance dynamic sharing of arguments.
-Would it be beneficial to implement them in Mazeppa?
- - Suppose that there exists a dirty language _L_, a pure interpreter _I_ for _L_, and a fixed program _P_ in _L_.
-By supercompiling _I(P, data)_, where _data_ is unknown, we should be able to automatically _purify_ the program _P_!
-Likewise, we should be able to purify not only all programs in _L_, but also all dirty languages with interpretive definitions in Mazeppa.

 ## Language definition

 ### Lexical structure